PjgZSK/learn/opengl/helloTriangle.md

 ## link vertex attributes
 * linking vertex attributes
-    The vertex shader allow us to specify any input we want in the form of vettex attributes
+    The vertex shader allow us to specify any input we want in the form of vertex attributes
         and while this allows for great flexibility, it does mean we have to manually specify
         what part of our input data goes to which vertex attributes in the vertex shader.
     This means we have to specify how OpenGL should interpret the vertex data before rendering.